disulfidebond/APOLLO/README.md

 * NER_Score: This score describes how confident the NER pipeline is in identifying a location or business.
 * Incidents: The IncidentID's that are linked to the NER term in column 1.
 * Outbreaks: The Outbreak identifiers associated with the IncidentIDs.
+* ZipCode: The Zip Code associated with the identified business(es) from Google Mapping
+* County: The County associated with the identified business(es) from Google Mapping
 * Mapping1: The top hit for mapping.
 * Mapping1_Confidence: The confidence score for the mapping results for the top mapping hit.
 A score greater than 80 is very confident, a score of 100 is a perfect match between the provided NER term and the mapping result.
 * Mapping2: The second best mapping result, note this may be empty if only one mapping hit was found.